-- 3. Do not place any liquids on top of your projector. - 4.
-Do not look into the lens while the projector is on.
+- 3. Do not place any liquids on top of your projector. - Do not look into the lens while the projector is on.
 Serious damage to your eyes could result. - 5.
 Keep any items such as magnifying glass out of the light path of the projector.
-The light being projected from the lens is extensive, therefore any kind of abnormal objects that can redirect light coming out of the lens, can cause unpredictable outcome such as fire or injury to the eyes. - 6.
-Do not cover the lens with the supplied lens cap or equivalent while the projector is on.
-Doing so can lead to melting of the cap and possibly burning your hands due to the heat emitted from the light output. - 7.
-The projector is designed to operate on a power supply of 100-120 or 200-240 V 50/60 Hz AC.
-Ensure that your power supply fits this requirement before attempting to use your projector. - 8.
-Handle the power cable carefully and avoid excessive bending.
-A damaged cord can cause electric shock or fire. - 9.
-If the projector is not to be used for an extended period of time, disconnect the plug from the power outlet.
+The light being projected from the lens is extensive, therefore any kind of abnormal objects that can redirect light coming out of the lens, can cause unpredictable outcome such as fire or injury to the eyes. - Do not cover the lens with the supplied lens cap or equivalent while the projector is on.
+Doing so can lead to melting of the cap and possibly burning your hands due to the heat emitted from the light output. - The projector is designed to operate on a power supply of 100-240 V 50/60 Hz AC.
+Ensure that your power supply fits this requirement before attempting to use your projector. - Handle the power cable carefully and avoid excessive bending.
+A damaged cord can cause electric shock or fire. - If the projector is not to be used for an extended period of time, disconnect the plug from the power outlet. - Do not touch the power plug during a thunderstorm.
+Doing so can cause electrical shock or fire.

-- 1. Do not try to touch the ventilation outlet on the front as it can become heated while the projector is turned on. - 2.
-Do no use the tilt-foot for purposes other than originally intended.
-Misuses such as gripping the tilt-foot or hanging on the wall can cause damage to the projector. - 3.
-Enable High-Speed Fan mode if you continue to use the projector for consecutive days.
-(From the Advanced menu, select [Projector Options] \rightarrow [Setup] \rightarrow [Page 4] \rightarrow [High Speed Fan Mode].) - 4.
+- Do not try to touch the ventilation outlet on the front as it can become heated while the projector is turned on. - Do no use the tilt-foot for purposes other than originally intended.
+Misuses such as gripping the tilt-foot or hanging on the wall can cause damage to the projector. - Enable High-Speed Fan mode if you continue to use the projector for consecutive days.
+(From the Advanced menu, select [Projector Options] → [Setup] → [Page 4] → [High Speed Fan Mode].) - 4.
 Do not unplug the power cable from the wall outlet under any one of the following circumstances.